-For practical computations, the criterion (2.31) turns out to be quite useful.
-In the next chapter, we obtain an equivalent formulation of (2.31) in a Fock space setting which underlines very clearly the physical interpretation of the convergence (2.31).
+For practical computations, the criterion (2.30) turns out to be quite useful.
+In the next chapter, we will see an equivalent formulation of (2.30) in a Fock space setting which underlines very clearly the physical interpretation of the convergence (2.30).